iandelrio/credible-clients/README.md

 3. Ensure you see the model's accuracy/precision/recall scores printed when running `python main.py`.
 4. Replace the placeholder code in [`model.py`](model.py) with your own model.
 5. Fill in the "write-up" section below in your forked copy of the README.
+6. Submit a publicly viewable link to your forked repo in the application form

 _Good luck, and have fun with this_! :rocket: